noot-oss/noot/README.md

 The data collected from your NootBox is then sent to our server and is relayed back to you with a simplistic and easy-to-use dashboard that is packed with features.

 ### Noot's Hardware
-This project can be run on essentially any linux device that supports the following:
+This project currently can be run on most microcontrollers that supports the following:
  - The [Adafruit SCD41 or SCD40](https://learn.adafruit.com/adafruit-scd-40-and-scd-41) temperature/humidity/CO2 sensor.
  - The ability to run/compile go programs.
- - Linux (Debian, or a debian derivative (such as Ubuntu)) is recommended, but most linux distributions should work.

 The recommended choice of device(s) to run Noot on is a [Raspberry Pi zero 2](https://thepihut.com/products/raspberry-pi-zero-2)(Best choice: Cheapest, easiest, smallest.), [Raspberry Pi 3b](https://thepihut.com/products/raspberry-pi-3-model-b), or a [Raspberry Pi 4b](https://thepihut.com/products/raspberry-pi-4-model-b)

-Noot will __NOT__ work or function correctly on a Raspberry Pi pico, as it does not have enough resources to run a webserver.
-This project will also __NOT__ work on any arduino based devices, and support for arduino-based boards will likely never arrive.
+Noot does not currently support any arduino based devices, and support for arduino-based boards is currently TBC.

 ### Noot's software
 The software that is run on a NootBox is open source, and currently collects no analytical data that is sent to us (the developers of Noot.)

-It was programmed in Go, and anyone is free to modify for themselves and continue to use our service, with the modified program (PROVIDED IT DOES NOT BREACH THE TOS OF NootWeb).
+It was programmed in Go, and anyone is free to modify for themselves and continue to use our service, with the modified program (as per the mit license) - (Noot TOS is TBC).

 The NootBox program currently only supports two sensors.
 These are the [Adafruit SCD41 and SCD40](https://learn.adafruit.com/adafruit-scd-40-and-scd-41).
 We plan to support more sensors in the future based on highest demand.

 An executable version of the NootBox program will be created and distributed with every NootBox application update/release.
 However, some users may choose to compile it themselves, that is also supported and will have very similar installation instructions.

 ### Noot's API
-Noot currently does not have much of a public API.
-And it is not currently open for all to use besides the endpoints for:
+Noot currently does not a public API, and it is not currently open for all to use besides the endpoints for:
- - pushing data to NootWeb(POST "https://api.noot.site/push")
+ - pushing data to NootWeb(`POST "https://api.noot.site/push"`)
- - creating/enrolling a NootBox(POST "https://api.noot.site/verify")
+ - creating/enrolling a NootBox(`POST "https://api.noot.site/verify"`)

 ### Commit Checklist
-YOU SHOULD BE ABLE TO CHECK ALL BOXES BEFORE COMMITTING TO NOOT.
+The following checkboxes must all be true before committing to Noot.
  - [ ] Do you need to update documentation?
  - [ ] Have you modified your application version?
  - [ ] Have you modified your code for production use?